Imagine that this year, you start building a new house or ministry center. You have a word from God. You have miraculous financial provision.

 You complete the foundations and have a party.

 But then, problems arise:

-- Your neighbours file complaints to the government, and go to the media
+- Your neighbors file complaints to the government and go to the media

 - Your building permits are revoked